 As background, the Victorian Government introduced compulsory minimum standards that apply to organisations that provide services for children to help protect children from all forms of abuse.
-The child safe standards now apply to LAVic and the Affiliated Centres of LAVic as part of Phase 2 of implementation and compliance.
+The child safe standards now apply to LAVic and the Affiliated Centres of LAVic as part of implementation and compliance.

-In complying with the 7 child safe standards, an entity to which the standards apply must include the following principles as part of each standard:
+In complying with the 11 child safe standards, an entity to which the standards apply must include the following principles as part of each standard: